- How Does a Child’s Environment Influence Their Development

 The study fell far short of the 21-year database collection goal and the 100,000 children it hoped to document and ended after just seven years and included only 5,000 children.

 In the end, the death of the study and the missed opportunity it represented, is a loss of incalculable proportions as children are more susceptible to environmental factors than adults.
 According to the World Health Organization, it is because they are growing and consuming more food and air in proportion to their weight.
 They are still developing in all areas and are sometimes unable to make choices to protect themselves.

 Children’s health problems can be a result of contaminated water, poor sanitation, indoor smoke, rampant disease vectors such as mosquitoes, inadequate food supply and unsafe use of chemicals and waste disposal, which rank among the highest environmental burden of disease worldwide.

 Environmental risk factors can even include the conditions inside of a mother’s womb.
 According to a Harvard University study, expecting mothers who gain too much weight are likely to give birth to heavier babies who are at risk of becoming obese and developing illnesses like cancer or asthma later in life.

-Protect your family early before health problems arise with life insurance at an all time low rate.
-Talk to an agent today.
+Protect your family early before health problems arise with life insurance at an all-time low rate.

 - Category: Articles Library, Health Insurance, Medical News, Videos